Land & People

 The first Baptist Mid-Missions missionary to Germany arrived in 1950.
 Others soon followed, and their efforts were directed to the predominately Roman Catholic state of Bavaria, where there were great spiritual needs.
 A camping ministry was begun and greatly used by God.
 A number of churches have been planted and works in various stages of growth are developing in important cities.

 Five churches that were started by BMM workers are currently under the leadership of German pastors.
 These churches are located in Bad Heilbrunn, Landshut, Ingolstadt, Erlangen, and Munich.
 The church in Erlangen has started a daughter church, sending out a church-planting team under the leadership of a BMM missionary.
+A new church plant is being started in the city of Neumarkt.

 The Germany ministry team has seen the need for developing a leadership training program and has been teaching in various local churches over the past decade.
 Two of the current German pastors were trained completely through this training program.